-A quick disclaimer on real estate scams: Every type of scam referenced in this article I have either seen happen or have heard about from reliable sources.
+A quick disclaimer on real estate scams: Every type of scam referenced in this article I have either seen happen or have heard about from sources I deem reliable.
 However, it is possible that some of the real estate scams presented below did not actually play out in the real world exactly as they are written.
 Also, I use examples when describing many of the scams so that they are easier to understand.

-My definition of real estate scams is broad: In my opinion, a real estate scam occurs anytime someone is treated in a dishonest or unfair way.
+My definition of real estate scams is broad: In my opinion, a real estate scam occurs anytime someone is treated in a dishonest or unfair way during a transaction.
 If you are interested in learning about other types of scams in a real estate transaction, please visit this page on usa.gov.

 Common Real Estate Scams

 Real estate scams are a dime a dozen.
 Perhaps it is the way I am wired, but I hate to see anyone get swindled.
 I wrote this article so that you, a buyer or seller of a home, can learn about some of the shady things to look out for.
 The list below only includes a select few scams from the brokerage side of the business.
 However, there are countless real estate scams out there.
 As noted above, there are moving scams, mortgage scams, etc. If you have any concerns, always reach out to a licensed professional in the applicable field, regulatory board and law enforcement agency.